zachzwy/babylove-policy/README.md

   ---
   8. Push Notifications

-  Little Logs may send local push notifications (e.g., reminders to stop a running timer).
+  BabySkillMap may send local push notifications (e.g., reminders to stop a running timer).
 These notifications are scheduled on your device and do not involve sending your data to a remote server.
 You can disable notifications at any time in your device's Settings app.